songair/songair.github.io/_posts/2021-09-04-elasticsearch-snapshot-repository-structure.md

 ## Repo-Level Snapshot Info

 `SnapshotInfo` serialized in SMILE format is used to represent the information related to the snapshot.
 The following is the snapshot info for `my_snapshot_20` (`snap-WbjaeQk1T4u2JrGfsWlHsw.dat`).
 By the way, it is worth mentioning that there is no way to directly inspect files in SMILE format (for example, using `cat`).
 You need a special demodulation tool, such as [cowtowncoder/Jackformer](https://github.com/cowtowncoder/Jackformer).
-After converting to JSON, the following results are obtained:
+After converting to JSON, we obtain the results as:

 ```js
 // decoded version of repository-level snapshot info